Family relationships are an important part of your psychological health.

 The family often serves as the platform you take your identity from and it can be your main support.
 It can also, however, be your main source of anxiety, misunderstanding, and upset.

 Family therapy focuses on relationships between people, helping families to help each other.
-It is a well-established psychotherapeutic model that is proven to help, whether you are blood related, extended family, a couple, or a group of people who choose to define yourselves as family.
+It is a well-established psychotherapeutic model that is proven to help, whether you are blood-related, extended family, a couple, or a group of people who choose to define yourselves as family.

 The environment created by your family therapist is one that doesn’t focus on who is at fault or to blame, but rather on what can be done to improve and solve situations you are facing.

+You don’t have to be experiencing great difficulties to attend family therapy.
+It’s also very useful as a check-in to keep your relationships on track.
 Whilst ideal for as many family members to attend as are affected by the difficulties, it is possible to make a start with those family members that are willing to participate.